fleetdm/fleet/handbook/demand/README.md

 **Magic links**: This is a great option to send when we only know the item we'd like to send and want the recipient to fill out their own contact information and shipping details.
 These links can be used by anyone who has access to the link, so only send to the desired recipient.

 - Log in to [Postal](https://app.postal.io/items/postals) and make sure "Approved items" is checked in the top left.
-- For approved items, hover over the item that you would like to send and click the chain icon.
+- For approved items, hover over the item you want to send and click the chain icon.
 - Make sure order limit is 1
 - Personalize your magic link page with a customized header or message if you'd like.
 - Continue on to "Review" and "Create MagicLink"